 It often make sense to use the same team definition that you have in your environment.
 However, there might be situation when you want to define it differently, for example ‘merging’ the Throughput of two teams and model it as a single team in Lighthouse.

 Most often also the team level items are something like User Stories and Bugs.
 However again, you can define what types should be included in this defintion.
 You may change this to other types.
-If you are looking to forecast completion dates of Epics, you may want to check out the use of Projects.
+If you are looking to forecast completion dates of Epics, you may want to check out the use of Portfolios.

 Forecast